No. 25 Kentucky rallies late to beat No. 17 Iowa 20-17

-ORLANDO, Fla. – Chris Rodriguez ran for a 6-yard touchdown with 1:48 to play, and No. 25 Kentucky rallied in the fourth quarter to defeat No. 17 Iowa 20-17 in the Citrus Bowl on Saturday.

-Kentucky was forced to rally after blowing a 10-point lead in the second half.
-Wan'Dale Robinson set up the winning score when he caught a 52-yard pass from Will Levis to get the Wildcats to the 1-yard line.
-Robinson, the game’s MVP, finished with 10 catches for 170 yards, while Levis completed 17 of 28 passes for 233 yards and a touchdown.
+On the big fourth-quarter catch, Robinson caught a mid-range pass from Will Levis and darted up the sideline.
+He was tackled at the 1.

+“Once I turned, I saw the corner coming at me and I wanted to make him miss and whoever else was coming miss, too,” Robinson said.
+“I don’t really know how to explain it.
+It’s just instinct and you go and do it.”

-DeAndre Square intercepted Iowa’s Spencer Petras with 48 seconds to play to clinch the victory.
-Kentucky (10-3) won a fourth straight bowl game for the first time in school history and became the fourth Wildcats team to win at least 10 games.
+DeAndre Square intercepted Iowa’s Spencer Petras with 48 seconds to play to seal the victory.
+Kentucky won a fourth straight bowl game for the first time in school history and became the fourth Wildcats team with at least 10 victories.

+“We’re used to it because we’ve won a lot of close games, and it just comes down to us caring about each other and having a toughness and resiliency,” Kentucky coach Mark Stoops said.
+“This is a player-led team and (Levis and Robinson) are new to our team, but they have had an enormous impact.
+They made a big difference today.”

-Iowa (10-4), which rose to as high as No. 2 in the AP Top 25, saw its bowl win streak end at three games.
-The Hawkeyes stormed back from a 13-3 halftime deficit and led 17-13 after Petras’ 36-yard touchdown pass to Sam LaPorta with 10:54 to play.
+Iowa, which rose to as high as No. 2 in the AP Top 25 before a midseason tumble, saw its winning streak in bowl games end at three.
+The Hawkeyes led 17-13 after Petras threw a 36-yard touchdown pass to Sam LaPorta with 10:54 to play.
+Petras finished 19 of 30 for 211 yards but threw three interceptions.

-Iowa dominated Kentucky in the second half before the final drive, when the Wildcats drove 80 yards in eight plays.
-Rodriguez rushed for 107 yards and the go-ahead score, and he caught a short touchdown pass from Levis in the first half.
+“You can fault (Petras) for a couple of interceptions, but we don’t because it’s a team effort,” LaPorta said.
+“He’s a competitor and he’s tough as heck.”

 Kentucky passed almost every test offensively in the early going against Iowa’s stout defense.
 Levis connected on nine of his first 11 passes, including a 5-yard swing pass to Rodriguez for the only touchdown of the first half.